-I’ve stated before on multiple occasions that I don’t use photoshop to process my images but I do use Apple’s Aperture to make some minor adjustments to them.
+I’ve stated before on multiple occasions that I don’t use Photoshop to process my images.
+I do use Apple’s Aperture to make some minor adjustments to them.

-It took me a while to really get to grips with and fully understand how to utilise the software and to work out what all the major settings did.
+It took me a while to really get to grips with and fully understand how to use the software and to work out what all the major settings did.

 Hopefully, with the help of this tutorial, you’ll learn exactly what each step does and how to use them to your advantage.

 First off, let’s have a look at what Aperture look like when we open it up – notice the order in the image below.

 The order that the settings are listed in is not random.
 They’re set out this way because certain adjustments will affect others.
 You’ll find that other software such as Adobe Lightroom use a similar order.

 If I were to change the brightness first, that would make it harder for me to adjust the exposure.
 It’s best to stick to the order that they’re listed in – the order in which we’ll be learning about them.